aopsr/faceswap/README.md

 3. No RW, no random flip until face is crisp (30k iters)

 6GB card (RTX A3000) trains optimized 256px model at BS 8 in 1 day.

+## Additional Features

+Gradient Accumulation - use this option to multiply effective batch size by N without increasing memory requirement.
+Useful for training large models that would not normally fit.

+LR Scheduling - lr warmup and cosine annealing

+Mix mask types - useful for long videos in which bisenet-fp works for the majority frames except a portion, where custom xseg can be used